Inflectra/spira-documentation/docs/Spira-User-Manual/User-Product-Management.md

 ## My Page

+!!! tip "Inflectra.ai"
+    This page has [AI functionality](./Inflectra-Ai-In-Spira.md/#requirement-details-page), available to all cloud customers with an active Inflectra.ai subscription.

 When you log in, you will go to your personalized "My Page".
 The very first time you log in you will also be asked if you want to take a quick orientation tour of the application (which will look similar to the screenshot below).

 ![](img/UserProduct_Management_38.png)